duvenaud/learn-discrete/readme.md

 * Email: <duvenaud@cs.toronto.edu> (put "STA4273" in the subject)
 * Location, office hours, teaching assistants: TBD

-## What is discete latent structure?
+## What is discrete latent structure?
 Loosely speaking, it referes to any discrete quantity that we wish to estimate or optimize.
 Concretely, in this course we'll consider using gradient-based stochastic optimization to train models like: